EMMD474/Password_Generator/README.md

 # Password_Generator
 Simple password generator with python and graphical user interface: Customtkinter

-It provides a simple and intuitive interface for user interaction
+It provides a simple and intuitive interface for user interaction, later on this project will move to go.

 Its built using python